mmalekzadeh/honest-but-curious-nets/README.md

 # How to Run Experiments

-All you need to do is to run
+All you need is to run
 ```
 > python main.py
 ```